xaviermignot/xaviermignot.github.io/_posts/2022-12-24-terraform-app-service-slots.md

 ## A few words about the `azurerm_web_app_active_slot` resource

+Before closing this post, I want to talk a little about another solution I had tried initially but later abandoned.
 The AzureRm Terraform provider provides the [azurerm_web_app_active_slot](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/web_app_active_slot) resource to perform a swap using Terraform.
 There is even a [page](https://learn.microsoft.com/en-us/azure/developer/terraform/provision-infrastructure-using-azure-deployment-slots) on Microsoft Learn that explains how to use it and has inspired me to write this post.
 Initially I had built my demo using this resource like this: